Skip to Content

 Three-stage

-The three-stage is designed for larger drives and can process heavier more compact type snow.
-It employs a blower and auger just the same as the two-stage.
-However, the three-stage adds a screw auger upfront, which efficiently guides the snow to the blower for processing.
+The three-stage is designed for larger drives and can process heavier, more compact type snow.
+It employs a blower and auger, just the same as the two-stage.
+However, the three-stage adds a screw auger upfront, efficiently guiding the snow to the blower for processing.

 Main distinguishing features of snowblowers: